-Definition: The austempering process offers benefits over the more conventional oil quench and temper method of heat-treating springs and stampings that requires the utmost in distortion control.
+The processs offers benefits over the more conventional oil quench and temper method of heat-treating springs and stampings that requires the utmost in distortion control.
 The process consists of quenching the part from the proper austenitizing temperature directly into a liquid salt bath at a temperature between 590 to 710 degrees Fahrenheit.

 Steps of Austempering:

 Austenitizing- In order for any transformation to take place, the microstructure of the metal must be an austenite structure.
 The exact boundaries of the austenite phase region depend on the chemistry of the alloy being heat treated.
 However, austenitizing temperatures are typically between 790 and 915°C (1455 to 1680°F)

 Quenching- The two important aspects of quenching are the cooling rate and the holding time.
 The most common practice is to quench into a bath of liquid nitrite-nitrate salt and hold in the bath.
 Because of the restricted temperature range for processing, it is not usually possible to quench in water or brine, but high-temperature oils are used for a narrow temperature range.
 Some processes feature quenching and then removal from the quench media, then holding in a furnace.
 The quench and holding temperature are primary processing parameters that control the final hardness, and thus properties of the material.